THE YEARLY READER

 But even as the A’s ran away with another pennant in 1914, attendance shrunk to nearly half the previous year’s total, the Shibe Park faithful perhaps more spoiled over their team’s monotony of dominance.

-While the Feds had little to do with the decreased gateA national recession may have contributed to lagging ticket sales in Philadelphia.—they provided no direct competition in Philadelphia—they were more likely to be blamed for the state of mind in Mack’s clubhouse.
+While the Feds had little to do with the A’s decreased gate—they provided no direct competition in Philadelphia—they were more likely to be blamed for the state of mind in Mack’s clubhouse.
 Baseball’s best grouping of talent had begun to argue with one another over who would jump to the Feds and who would remain loyal to the Tall Tactician.

 But after the A’s sleepwalking performance against the Miracle Braves in the 1914 World Series, the only loyalty Mack could entrust was to his franchise’s bottom line.
 He knew his vast supply of talented players would slip away to the Feds if he didn’t pay them what they thought they were worth.
 Problem was, the A’s were losing lots of money—with not much left.